 Physical and mental health are closely connected.
-People with a long-term physical condition are two to three times more likely to develop a mental health problem.
-And the relationship goes both ways, because poor mental health can make people more prone to physical problems.2 Here we’ll look more closely at why it’s important for you to take both of these aspects of health into account as an employer.
+People with a long-term physical condition are two to three times more likely to develop a mental health problem.₁ And the relationship goes both ways, because poor mental health can negatively impact on physical health, leading to an increased risk of some conditions.
+2 Here we’ll look more closely at why it’s important for you to take both of these aspects of health into account as an employer.

 How would you deal with this situation?